lsst/mops_daymops/tests/experimentScripts/README.txt

 subset of the input data.

-You'll want to make sure you're using the modified linkTracklets which writes its output continuously, otherwise your linkTracklets will probably crash.
+You'll want to make sure you're using the modified linkTracklets which writes its output continuously, from auton/linkTracklets_modified.

 C linkTracklets takes input as a single MITI file.
 Use trackletsToMiti to convert one .dets and .ids file (as would be input